evanx/webserva/README.md

 - private access is via client certs you have authorised on your account
 - you can publish specific keyspaces for read-only web access via CDN

-Incidently, we will introduce an keyspace role which can append to a list, set a new field, and perform some other aggregating commands, but not perform any other mutative commands on existing keys created by other parties.
+Incidently, we will introduce a standard keyspace role `submitter` which can append to a list, set a new field, and perform some other aggregating commands.
+However it cannot perform any other mutative commands, and cannot access keys created by other submitters.
 This is potentially useful for registries, message hubs and metrics aggregators.

 <img src='http://evanx.github.io/images/rquery/rh.png'/>

 Note that client certs are:
 - self-signed e.g. created using `openssl` with your account name as the Organisation (O name)
-- the Organisational Unit (OU name) is the role of the cert e.g. `admin` or `webuser`
+- the Organisational Unit (OU name) is the role of the cert e.g. `admin` or `submitter`
 - client certs are authorised by account admins via our Telegram.org bot
 - Our bot will advise the URL of a custom bash script to create client certs using `openssl`